anakin87/stefano-fiorucci-website/content/publication/example/index.md

   designer an effective tool to explore a number of possible structural solutions.
-In this paper, a novel approach to calibrate the mechanical and dynamical features of a complete 3D Timoshenko beam, i.e., describing bending, shear and torsional behavior, is proposed."
+In this paper, a novel approach to calibrate the mechanical and dynamical features of a complete 3D Timoshenko beam, i.e., describing bending, shear and torsional behavior, is proposed.

 tags: [civil engineering, tall buildings, dynamics of structures, computational mechanics, Timoshenko beam, reduced-order models, environmental loads]
 categories: [civil engineering]